UAE joins Saudi in opening oil taps as row with Russia slams crude prices

 In addition, Moscow has said Russian oil firms might boost output by up to 300,000 bpd and possibly as much as 500,000 bpd.

-Russian Energy Minister Alexander Novak said on Wednesday raising output was “not the best option” and said Moscow was still open to dialogue with the Organization of the Petroleum Exporting Countries.
+Russian Energy Minister Alexander Novak said on Wednesday Saudi plans to raise output was “not the best option” and said Moscow was still open to dialogue with OPEC.
+But his deputy told Reuters cutting output was not an option either.

+“We cannot fight a falling demand situation when there is no clarity about where the bottom (of demand) is,” Pavel Sorokin told Reuters.

 OPEC member Algeria said intense discussions were under way and UAE Energy Minister Suhail al-Mazrouei called for a new pact on supplies.
 But Saudi Arabia said on Tuesday talks were pointless unless they were going to lead to a deal.